aptuitiv/website-build-tools/README.md

         // Override to the absolute path to the file in your project if you want to use your own stylelint config file.
         configFile: `${dirname(__dirname)}/.stylelintrc.cjs`
     },
+    templates: {
+        // The folder for the theme twig templates within the theme build folder. (config.build.theme)
+        build: 'templates',
-    // The source files for the theme twig templates
+        // The source folder for the theme twig templates within the root source folder. (config.src)
+        src: 'theme'
+    },
-    template: {
+    themeConfig: {
+        // The folder for the theme config files within the theme build folder. (config.build.theme)
+        build: 'config',
+        // The source folder for the theme config files within the root source folder. (config.src)
-        src: 'src/theme'
+        src: 'config'
-    }
+    },
 }
 ```